Russian River Valley AVA: Boundary disputes

-In 2008, E & J Gallo petition for a further expansion of the AVA in the southwestern corner of 14,000 acre that would include the winery's Two Rock Vineyard located along the Highway 101 corridor near Cotati in the AVA.
-If approved, the petition would expand the AVA's total acreage to 169,000 acre.
-When first proposed, the Russian River Winegrowers Association voted unanimously to oppose the expansion on the grounds that the proposed area is climatically different from the rest of the Russian River areas.
-Gallo contested that opinion and after changes in leadership the grower's associations officially takes a neutral stance on the proposal though some vocal opposition still exist.
-As of a meeting of the members on December 9, 2008, the Russian River Winegrowers are opposed the proposed expansion.
+In 2008, E & J Gallo petitioned for a further expansion of Russian River Valley in the southwestern corner of 14,000 acre that would include the winery's Two Rock Vineyard located along the Highway 101 corridor near Cotati.
+If approved, the petition would expand the total acreage to 169,000 acre.
+When initially proposed, the Russian River Valley Winegrowers voted unanimously to oppose the expansion on the grounds that the expansion is climatically different from the rest of the Russian River Valley area.
+Gallo contested that opinion and after changes in leadership the RRVW officially took a neutral stance on the proposal though some vocal opposition still existed.
+At a meeting of the members on December 9, 2008, the RRVW opposed the proposed expansion.